wp-plugins/wp-media-category-management/README.txt

 * First version starting the plugin.

 == Upgrade Notice ==

+= 1.4.2 =
+* Fixed some issues, see change log.

+= 1.4.1 =
+* Fixed some issues, see change log.

+= 1.4.0 =
+* Added new functionality and fixed some issues, see change log.

+= 1.3.1 =
+* Fixed some issues, see change log.

 = 1.3.0 =
 * Added new functionality and fixed some issues, see change log.